William Nierenberg: Climate

-The policy recommendations have proved controversial, and it decelerated calls for quick action on climate change in the media and Washington.
+The policy recommendations have proved controversial, and they have decelerated calls for quick action on climate change in the media and Washington.
 Historians Naomi Oreskes, Erik M. Conway, and Matthew Shindell have argued that Nierenberg's report marked the genesis of climate change debates that would ensue over the subsequent decades.
-Reagan administration science advisor George A. Keyworth II cited the report in arguing against “unwarranted and unnecessarily alarmist” conclusions of the Environmental Protection Agency, and Exxon similarly cited the report in reversing previous commitments to renewable energy research.
+Reagan administration science advisor George A. Keyworth II cited the report in arguing against “unwarranted and unnecessarily alarmist” conclusions of the Environmental Protection Agency.
+Exxon similarly cited the report in reversing previous commitments to renewable energy research.
 Oreskes and Conway contend that the chapters written by the economists differ from those written by the scientists, that the policy recommendations reflect mainly the views of the economists, and that Nierenberg, the committee chairman, personally rejected an emerging consensus view on global warming among climate scientists, and "in doing so arguably launched the climate change debate, transforming the issue from one of scientific concern to one of political controversy."
-In a 2010 paper, Nierenberg's son Nicolas disputes each of these points, arguing that the scientific conclusions of the report reflected the current consensus and pointing out that other climate reports from the time also stopped short of recommending near-term energy-policy changes.
+In a 2010 paper, Nierenberg's son, Nicolas, disputes each of these points, arguing that the report's scientific conclusions reflected the current consensus and pointing out that other climate reports from the time also stopped short of recommending near-term energy-policy changes.

 Marshall Institute

-Nierenberg subsequently became a co-founder of the George C. Marshall Institute, and a critic of some of the scientific conclusions of various research papers.
+Nierenberg subsequently became a co-founder of the George C. Marshall Institute.

 Legacy

-A building on the campus of the Scripps Institution of Oceanography is named for him and the Nierenberg Prize for Science in the Public Interest has been started.
+A building and a rose garden on the Scripps Institution of Oceanography campus are named for him, and the Nierenberg Prize for Science in the Public Interest has been started.
 Some recipients have been E. O. Wilson, Walter Cronkite, Jane Lubchenco, David Attenborough, Jane Goodall, Craig Venter, Gordon Moore, James E. Hansen and Richard Dawkins.